 The national economy.
 If people are concerned about what the future may bring, they don’t spend money and the real estate prices drop lower and lower.

 The local economy.
-If the town/city, where the house is on sale, is in a good economic season, it has important some universities, having several consistent job opportunities, good schools in multiple places and a sound infrastructure, then it’s a perfect opportunity for a higher selling price.
+If the town/city, where the house is on sale, is in a good economic season, it has some universities, has several consistent job opportunities, good schools in multiple places and a sound infrastructure, then it’s a perfect opportunity for a higher selling price.

 If you are selling an expensive house, you can advertise in niche publications that target doctors, lawyers and other well-paid professionals.
 If you are selling a single-story ranch house, you can market it in publications servicing senior citizens appreciating the style.